Gricha/website/website/posts/cubicles-for-agents.md

 This usually is enough to get a pretty close feedback loop.
 The simplification of flow is what matters here.
 A consistent, simple way of interacting with runtime services makes it very predictable and much easier to use by an agent.
 A good example of it is writing an iOS app and having an agent try to test it by running xcodebuild directly vs. using <https://github.com/cameroncooke/XcodeBuildMCP>.

 We also ask the agent to make sure it still builds clean and lints clean.
 By default that means running 2-3 different commands like `yarn tsc && yarn eslint && yarn playwright test`.
-You could wrap it into one command (`subroutine validate <service>`) to make sure that the agent doesn't just drop one of the tasks and hands it off to you "production ready".
+You could wrap it into one command (`subroutine validate <service>`) to make sure that the agent doesn't drop one of the tasks and hands it off to you "production ready".

 ### Tip 2 - Watchers

 My cofounder Jeremy has zero tolerance for any developer experience issues that may add friction for developers and are easy to automate away - he eliminates those aggressively.
 Because of that, we always run our services automatically.
 Running `subroutine dev <service>` starts it in a container, sets up a watcher over relevant files and sets up any side processes to run automatically when needed (for instance, regenerating GraphQL types).

 We inform an agent upfront that this is the case so, once the service is started, it doesn't have to restart it, but rather interact with logs unless something goes really wrong.
-The reason this helps is because there's just a few less things that the agent (and the human) have to do to surface the changes in runtime.
+The reason this helps is because there are fewer things that the agent (and the human) have to do to surface the changes in runtime.
 The loop is shorter with less mechanics.

 ### Tip 3 - Linters as guard rails

 To avoid slop checked in, we still review all the code that AI writes.
 It can get funky with how it resolves problems with random `setIntervals`, or magical `useRefs` put in directly in the react component .
-If during a review we find something that is egregious, we'll just take an extra time to slap a lint rule in ESLint to avoid it in the future.
+If during a review we find something that is egregious, we'll take an extra time to slap a lint rule in ESLint to avoid it in the future.
 Because of Tip 1, this defends pretty well from repeated offenses.

 ### Tip 4 - Ruthless optimization

 If a task has been done poorly, or required my attention, I'll spend time to make sure the agent has some tools to improve in the future where it makes sense.

 As an example - I don't want the agent to run my terraform or apply my kubernetes manifests.
-I run the agent in a sandbox and in it, kubectl is just not available.
+I run the agent in a sandbox and in it, kubectl is not available.

 As the last resort, I'll update AGENTS.md.
 I do usually ask the coding agent itself to update the instructions to reflect any learnings from the conversation, but do so in a concise way that I'll then review.
 I do wanna be careful with that though, because what lands in AGENTS.md ultimately uses up context.